LeoSLegrand/LeoSLegrand/README.md

+# Léo Legrand

-🏫 Student in geoinformatics at the **Paris Lodron Universität Salzburg**
+🏫 Student in web and application development

 🌐 Passionate about applications development, AI, computer graphics, and more...